whitedragon0000/OpenBOR_PLUS/README.md

- # OpenBOR
+ # OpenBOR PLUS
+OpenBOR PLUS is an advanced version of official OpenBOR.<br>
 OpenBOR is a continuation of the Beats Of Rage 2D game engine, which was originally created by the wonderful folks over at [Senile Team](http://www.senileteam.com).
+The plus version is based on official version and it has all official features plus new features!

+__*EXPRESSLY FORBIDDEN THE COPY OF THE "PLUS" CODE WITHOUT MY CONSENT.*__

 ## History
 In 2004, [Senile Team](http://www.senileteam.com) released Beats of Rage, a free beat-'em-up for DOS inspired